npolshakova/KubeconDemos/README.md

 # KubeconDemo: Istio Pi

-You want to onboard your Raspberry Pi into your Istio mesh?
-Well, here ya go:
+So you want to onboard a Raspberry Pi into your Istio mesh?
+It's easy as pi... 🥧

 - [Requirements](#Requirements)
 - [Running](#Running)